 Contact a Birth Injury Lawyer

-If you believe your child may have been injured during birth due to the negligence of a medical professional, you should contact an experienced birth injury lawyer to discuss your rights and options.
+If you believe your child may have been injured during birth due to the negligence of a medical professional, you should contact an experienced birth injury lawyer in Sacramento to discuss your rights and options.
 Attorney Christopher Kreeger offers complimentary consultations and would be happy to sit down with your family to help you form a plan of action.
 To schedule a consultation, contact us today at (916) 782-8400.